huijing/slides/webconf-asia-2017/README.md

 Through my own personal experimentation, I sort of settled onto certain typographic conventions when I'm setting Chinese text.

 1. Use the appropriate font family.
 For example, Source Han Serif has typefaces for simplified Chinese, traditional Chinese, Japanese and Korean.
 Pick the right one.
-2. Chinese characters are denser than typical alphabets, just by virtue of strokes, so you may want to bump up the font size a little bit.
+2. This one I mentioned earlier, that Chinese characters are denser than typical Latin-based alphabets, because of all the strokes, so you may want to bump up the font size a little bit.
 Reading small characters on a screen is not a pleasant experience.
 3. For line-height there is actually a magic number.
 Ideally, setting it between 1.5 to 2 works fine so 1.7 is a good choice.
 This gives the text enough breathing room and a more even typographic colour.
 4. Every Chinese character takes up the same height and width, they are squares, even punctuation are full width characters.
 Using text-align: justify lines everything up neatly.
 5. Keeping lines to between 25 and 35 characters is something I picked up from print books.
-A lot of text-heavy non-fiction books I find have lines with around 26 to 28 characters.
+A lot of text-heavy books I find have lines with around 26 to 28 characters.
 So, just a suggestion there.
 6. For print books, the start of a new paragraph is indicated by a two character indent, but for the web, it looks better to have spacing between paragraphs, so just set a margin-bottom to distinguish different paragraphs of text.

 Anyway, I think it's safe to conclude that typesetting Chinese text for a vertical layout is very doable on the web today.
 This was the first vertical Chinese layout I built, just to learn about the properties and test out how box alignment would work and stuff like that.
-So let's talk common use cases.
+So here are some insights I gleaned from doing that.

 As I mentioned earlier, 25-35 characters per line is a reasonable length, and that's done by clamping the height of the content block.
 Because Chinese characters are squares, that also implies that in normal circumstances, a height of 25 ems gives you 25 characters per line.
 To vertically centre the content block, we can actually set the top and bottom margins to `auto`, something we wished we could do but couldn't for horizontal writing.
 Don't worry, trying to centre things horizontally is equally painful for vertical writing.